§ 1 Scope of Application

 (3) Unless agreed otherwise in writing, the purchase price is payable without deductions within 30 days from the invoice date.
 The payment period is deemed to have been met if the invoiced amount has been unconditionally credited to our account by the end of this period or, if a different payment period has been agreed on, by the end of said payment period.
 We accept checks by prior agreement only.
 In the event of payment by check, the payment is deemed to have been made only when said check has been irrevocably credited to our account.

 (4) In the event the Business Partner falls into arrears with payment or if circumstances come to our attention which give reason to doubt the Business Partner's solvency, we shall be entitled to demand immediate payment of all accounts receivable from this and other contracts.
 In this case we reserve the right to use any payments made by the Business Partner for other purposes to offset these outstanding accounts.
 Interest on arrears will be charged to the Business Partner at the rate of 9% p.a. over the base interest rate defined in Section 247 of the German Civil Code (§ 247 BGB).
 We reserve the right to assert claims for higher damages caused by the arrears.
+With respect to merchants, our claim to the commercial due date interest (§ 353 HGB) shall remain unaffected.
 Furthermore, in such cases we reserve the right to demand advance payment of the invoice amount on future orders.

 (1) The delivery period will be agreed upon between the parties or specified in the order confirmation.